paulasilvatech/Code-AI-Dev/docs/complete_workshop_guide.md

 - ✅ Working test/main method

 > 💡 **Pro Tip:** If Copilot generates significantly different code, use it as a learning opportunity to understand different implementation approaches!

+#### ❓ Common Questions About This Exercise

+> **📚 Having questions about AI variability?** Check our comprehensive [Workshop FAQ](workshop-faq.md#workshop-exercise-questions) for answers to:
+> - Why your code differs from others
+> - Whether different implementations are correct
+> - How to evaluate AI-generated code quality
+> - When to modify vs. keep AI suggestions
+> - And many more common concerns!

 #### 📚 Reference Implementation